 Alto is a tiny town located in the state of Georgia.
 With a population of 993 people and just one neighborhood, Alto is the 325th largest community in Georgia.

-When you are in Alto, you'll notice that it is more blue-collar than most other communities in America.
-64.84% of Alto’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Alto is generally considered to be a blue-collar town.
+64.84% of the Alto workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Alto is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Alto who work in office and administrative support (13.92%), maintenance occupations (4.58%), and sales jobs (3.48%).

 As is often the case in a small town, Alto doesn't have a public transportation system that people use for their commute.